khalifaali/groupMeToGooglePhotos/README.md

 <ul><em><b>Todo list</b></em>
- <li>v1.3 Add support to allow you to control what type of media you want pulled back whether it be pictures or videos</li>
+ <li>v1.3 Add support to allow you to control what type of media you want pulled back whether it be pictures or videos</strike></li>
- <li>Rename anything that has pix in its name to media o that is agnostic to the user and more fluid</li>
+ <li><strike>Rename anything that has pix in its name to media o that is agnostic to the user and more fluid</strike></li>
  <li>After photos have been uploaded to Google Photos get shareable link</li>
  <li><strike>V1.2 Enable an option that lets you select how many pictures are pulled back</strike> </li>
  <li><strike>v1.2Enable option to allow you to select how many groups are shown</strike></li>